-Summer 2022 Registration is coming soon!
+Fall 2022 Registration is now open!

 Participant feedback: This writing retreat has been so valuable to me!
 Not only did signing up for this writing retreat ensure that I block out time each week for a project I’m working on, but the reflective prompts and supportive community helped me make more progress on that project in two hours than I typically do in an entire week.
 I have already signed up for the next session!

 Additional Professional Development Offerings (available by request—use the form at the bottom of this page to contact Dr. Jacob to request a workshop for your organization)